-- keeping a symptom diary and a peak flow diary and taking this with you to all your asthma appointments.
-And if you’re worried you won’t have symptoms once you get to your appointment ask someone to film you when you’ve got the so you can show your GP or asthma nurse exactly what you were experiencing without trying to explain it in words.
-This can be very helpful for your GP particularly if your symptoms have gone away by the time you get to your appointment.
+- keeping a peak flow diary together with a log of your symptoms and taking this with you to all your asthma appointments.
+And if you’re worried you won’t have symptoms once you get to your appointment you could try asking someone to film you when you’ve got them so you can show your GP or asthma nurse exactly what you were experiencing without trying to explain it in words.

 - being honest and up front about the things that trigger your asthma symptoms.
 For example, tell your GP or asthma nurse if you smoke.

 The NHS is there to make sure you get quick, life-saving treatment when you have an asthma attack.
 You should expect to be put on a nebuliser and given steroids either as tablets or an injection (prednisolone is available in soluble form for children) within an hour of you presenting yourself with asthma attack symptoms.